Art of the My Little Pony: Friendship Is Magic fandom: Clop

+Clop is erotic or pornographic art, films, video games or other fan works based on the My Little Pony franchise.
+The term "clop" is an onomatopoeia for hoofbeat and masturbation.

 Platforms

 Derpibooru

 Derpibooru (a portmanteau of Derpy Hooves and the suffix -booru, a reborrowing from Japanese bōru, meaning "board") is an imageboard dedicated to hosting and archiving My Little Pony fan art.
 It is the largest and most popular My Little Pony imageboard.

 DeviantArt

 DeviantArt has attracted a large community of bronies.
 By June 2012, DeviantArt hosted more than 500,000 pieces of Friendship Is Magic artwork.
 The website is used to publish fan art and fan fiction, rate and comment on others' work, follow exchange gifts with artists, and join user-created groups.

 Popularity

 According to a 2018 study, bronies owned approximately $1,050 worth of pony merchandise on average; 73% of bronies reported watching My Little Pony fan videos almost daily, 12% reported that they frequently created fan art of the show, and 5% reported that they frequently created fan collectible merchandise.
 The study found that bronies tend to consume fan-created content and fandom news more than they watch the show itself.

 As of September 2025, Derpibooru hosts over 3.2 million images (excluding deleted and duplicate images) and over 520,000 registered users.